UOS-COM3523-6523-2023-24-Spring/week-7-self-study-ci-cd-basics-HidayatiMardhiah/README.md

 Such non-deterministic behaviour is not uncommon in real-world software system.
 How can we test such non-deterministic behaviour?
 Think about this.
 (No need to implement anything)

+A way we could test such non-deterministic behaviour is if possible, make the behaviour deterministic first.
+Another way is rather than testing the output itself, we could test the expected property of the output instead.